 Attorneys hold a special place in the heart of the IRS, that is, if the IRS really has a heart.
-We know this is true because the only time 1099s are required for payment of services to a corporation is when that corporation is a Law Firm.
-The IRS knows something or at least they think they do about how attorneys do business and at the very least they have provided some extra check on the profession.
+We know this is true because the only time 1099s are required for payment of services to a corporation is when that corporation is a law firm.
+The IRS knows something, or at least they think they do, about how attorneys do business.
+At the very least they have provided some extra checks on the profession.
 They have even published a special “Attorneys Audit Technique Guide” just to make sure that auditors know where to look when auditing a law firm.

-Because the IRS knows so much about you, good record keeping is a must.
-Add to this the complicated Bar Association rules for maintaining trust records, tracking of advanced costs, tracking fees due to and from co-counsel and complex tax reporting including the reporting of tax payments of $10,000 or more and taxability of “Lawsuits, Awards, and Settlements”, you need to be a tax expert in addition to an attorney.
+Because the IRS knows so much about attorneys, good record keeping is a must.
+When you add to this the complicated Bar Association rules for maintaining trust records, tracking of advanced costs, tracking fees due to and from co-counsel and complex tax reporting (including the reporting of cash payments of $10,000 or more and taxability of “Lawsuits, Awards, and Settlements”, you need to be a tax expert in addition to an attorney.